samedi/caldav-go/README.md

 All the CRUD operations on resources will then be forwarded to our dummy storage.

-The default storage used (if none is explicitly set) if the `data.FileStorage` which deals with resources as files in the File System.
+The default storage used (if none is explicitly set) is the `data.FileStorage` which deals with resources as files in the File System.

 The resources can be of two types: collection and non-collection.
-A collection resource is a basically a resource that has children resources, but does not have any data content.
+A collection resource is basically a resource that has children resources, but does not have any data content.
 A non-collection resource is a resource that does not have children, but has data.
 In the case of a file storage, collections correspond to directories and non-collection to plain files.
 The data of a caldav resource is all the info that shows up in the calendar client, in the [iCalendar](https://en.wikipedia.org/wiki/ICalendar) format.

 ### Features